ctrliq/ciq-shim-build/README.md

 This repo is for review of requests for signing shim.
 To create a request for review:

-- clone this repo
+- clone this repo (preferably fork it)
 - edit the template below
 - add the shim.efi to be signed
 - add build logs
 - add any additional binaries/certificates/SHA256 hashes that may be needed
 - commit all of that
 - tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
-- push that to github
+- push it to GitHub
 - file an issue at https://github.com/rhboot/shim-review/issues with a link to your tag
 - approval is ready when the "accepted" label is added to your issue